MRU-COMP1502-201901/COMP-1502-002-W19/assignment/2/assignment2.md

       * Test recording a goal with 2 assists.
 After, you should see that the scoring player has an extra goal, point and shot.
 The assisting players should have an extra assist and point.
    * Recording a Goalie Stats
       * Test recording a shot against a goalie.
-      * Test recording a goal against a goalie.
+      * Test recording a goal against a goalie (should also record a shot against).
       * Test recording a non-shutout with minutes played for a goalie.
       * Test recording a shutout with minutes played for a goalie.